alihamid5/Adding-Virtual-Camera-For-Firefox-By-Changing-Source-Code-/README.md

  4) swscale-8.dll"

 Find these files one by one and copy to this folder "/mozilla-unified/bin/ffmpeg/",

+Also, put your desired Y4M format video inside "/mozilla-unified/bin/ffmpeg/", which you want to use as the virtual camera.

 NOTE:
  + here is tiny catch, that these files "ffmpeg-master-latest-win64-gpl-shared.zip" are constantly update with the passage of time.